chengjia63/chengjia63.github.io/index.md

     </div>
     <div class="col-2">
         <p>
-        I am a master's student in Computer Science & Engineering (CSE) at the University of Michigan (U-M).
+        I am a master's student in <a href="https://cse.engin.umich.edu">
+        Computer Science & Engineering (CSE) </a> at the University of Michigan (U-M).
 My interests are computer vision (CV) and machine learning (ML), especially their applications in medicine and robotics.
 I am a Graduate Student Instructor for ENGR 101, Introduction to Computers and Programming, where I teach first-year undergraduate students programming concepts in MATLAB and C++.
-I am also a research assistant at Michigan Medicine, where I leverage my knowledge in artificial intelligence (AI) to develop software that may potentially lead to better treatment of patients.
+I am also a student researcher at Machine Learning in NeuroSurgery Laboratory, where I leverage my knowledge in artificial intelligence (AI) to develop software that may potentially lead to better treatment of patients.
         During my undergraduate studies, I was a part of Michigan Autonomous Aerial Vehicles (MAAV) and Michigan Marching Band.
         </p>
     </div>
 </div>